Suwayda Military Council: Relations with Syrian Democratic Forces

 The SMC initially bore a distinct logo, though several months later it adopted a flag featuring a map of Syria identical to that used by the Kurdish-led Syrian Democratic Forces (SDF), modifying it to highlight the Suwayda Governorate while incorporating the Druze five-pointed star.
 The council has expressed openness to cooperation with the SDF, characterizing it as a force that defended its territory and population against both terrorism and dictatorships.

 Relations with Israel

 On 24 February 2025, Israeli Prime Minister Benjamin Netanyahu announced that Israel would not allow Syria's new army, including any HTS forces, to enter the area south of Damascus.
 Netanyahu demanded the demilitarization of southern Syria provinces of Quneitra, Daraa and Suwayda from forces of the Syrian transitional government, and emphasized that Israel would not tolerate any threats to the Druze community in southern Syria.

 Al-Shoufi thanked everyone who supported the position of the Military Council and contributed to protecting the Druze community and stability of the region.
 Majed Najem Abu Ras, who leads the Bayraq Suleiman Daoud Forces that have pledged allegiance to the Suwayda Military Council, has previously shared content expressing support for Israel.
 At the same time, Al-Shoufi has stressed that the new Syrian army must be free from foreign influence.

+A December 2025 report from The Washington Post, citing current and former Israeli officials, alleged that the Military Council was formed at the behest of Israeli intelligence services.
+The report further claimed that the Military Council was armed via airdrops alongside humanitarian supplies, and that funds were channeled through the SDF.
+According to the report, Israeli weapons transfers since mid-2025 began going to the National Guard rather than the Military Council.